SGDInstitute/apollo/content/collections/pages/mblgtacc/hotels-transportation-parking.md

         content:
           -
             type: text
-            text: 'Two hotels are offering a group rate for MBLGTACC 2023 attendees.
+            text: 'Two hotels are offering a discounted group rate of ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: '$169 per night '
+          -
+            type: text
+            text: 'for MBLGTACC 2023 attendees.
 Both hotels are immediately adjacent to the Central Bank Center and attendees can access the convention center via covered skywalk.'
       -
         type: paragraph
         content: